pjl4/moviesFrontend/README.md

 ## Technologies Used:

 The technologies used for cinopsis is React JSX, React Hooks and React Bootstrap and Axios.
-Flexbos and CSS Grid were also used to style the pages.
+CSS Grid and Flexbox were also used to style the pages.

 ## Getting Started/Installation: